dynamic dog

 Behavior Management Plan

-This is a two-week process that takes time and commitment from the dog owner.
+This is a 2-3 week process that takes time and commitment from the dog owner.
 Please keep this in mind when scheduling the initial consultation.

 The entire assessment can be done virtually or we can do a hybrid of in-person and virtual if you are located in my coverage area.